Quantum time in near-horizon region of a black hole

-\item[Case two] (in near-horizon zone): When we apply the second case that there are interaction terms between subsystems, in the near-horizon zone we have to note that defining an interaction term by changing the basis and non-unitary tensor product structures is not possible.
-Therefor without the possibility of non-unitary transformation in new tensor product structure in near horizon of black hole, we would have a unique clock system.
-To clarify this issue, suppose $A$ and $B$ are the quantum states of inside and outside of the near horizon vicinity, respectively.
-Like as previous sections, $B$ is the clock system space and $A$ is the system of rest.
-If there were an interaction between clock ($B$) and rest ($A$) systems, then the relative state of $B$ would change, for example, from $|n>_{b}$ to $|n>_{\tilde{b}}$.
-This changes of basis for $B$ leads to contradiction.
-Suppose an in-falling observer Alice who knows the early Hawking radiation states $R_{B}$ want to fall into black hole.
-She is aware of $A$ the state of inside by knowledge of her black hole by the map ($A=R_{B}$) and also knows that $B$ is purified by $A$.
-If there is an interaction terms between $A$ and $B$, then Alice will confront with the states $|n>_{\tilde{b}}$ which are not the purified states of $|n>_{a}$ that she expected to confront with them.
+\item[Case two] (in near-horizon region):When we apply the second case, that there are interaction terms between subsystems, in the "zone", we have to note that defining an interaction term by changing the basis and non-unitary tensor product structures is not possible.
+Therefore, without the possibility of non-unitary transformation in the new tensor product structure in the near horizon of the black hole, we would have a unique clock system.
+To clarify this issue, suppose $A$ and $B$ are the quantum states of inside and outside of the horizon, respectively.
+Like in the previous sections, $B$ is the clock system space and $A$ is the system of the rest.
+If there were an interaction between the clock ($B$) and the rest ($A$) systems, then the relative state of $B$ would change, for example, from $|n\rangle_{b}$ to $|n\rangle_{\tilde{b}}$.
+This change of basis for $B$ leads to a contradiction.
+Suppose an in-falling observer Alice, who knows the early Hawking radiation states $R_{B}$, wants to fall into the black hole.
+She is aware of $A$, the state of the inside, by a knowledge of the map ($A=R_{B}$) and also knowing that $B$ is purified by $A$.
+If there are interaction terms between $A$ and $B$, then Alice will face the states $|n\rangle_{\tilde{b}}$, which are not the purified states of $|n\rangle_{a}$ that she would expect to face.

-In order to avoid contraction the only state of the near horizon zone is (\ref{fv}) and changing of the basis is restricted to only unitary tensor product structure in this particular region.
-Therefore there is no possibility of any interaction between clock and rest systems.
-In other words all of the tensor product structure are equivalent in this zone.
-So there is only one possibility of constructing clock system and this clock is unique.
+To prevent any conflicting information, the sole state of the nearby horizon region is (\ref{fv}), and any alteration of the framework is limited to a unitary tensor product structure within this specific area.
+Consequently, there is no chance for any interaction between the clock and rest systems.
+Put differently, all tensor product structures hold the same significance within this zone.
+Hence, there exists only a single option for constructing a clock system, and this clock is unique.

 \end{itemize}